What Is Stoneware?Last updated on 11/16/2021

 - Stone china

 To get a better idea of whether or not stoneware may be the right choice for you, take a look at these comparisons to other popular dinnerware types below.
+We explain the difference you'll find when you compare stoneware vs porcelain dinnerware and stoneware vs earthenware dinnerware.

 Stoneware vs Porcelain

 Porcelain and china are fired at a higher temperature than stoneware but feature similarly durable and nonporous constructions.
 Both china and porcelain are made of a finer particle clay than stoneware, which results in a thinner construction and more translucent body.
-Additionally, the thinner construction and higher firing temperature allows for special shaping or patterning.
+Additionally, the thinner construction and higher firing temperature allow for special shaping or patterning.

 Depending on the glaze, embellishments, or manufacturing process, many porcelain pieces are similarly dishwasher, microwave, and oven-safe.
 But, just like stoneware, you should always refer to the manufacturer’s instructions before use.